KwanWaiPang/Awesome-3DGS-SLAM/README.md

 Contributions in any form to make this list more comprehensive are welcome.

-If you find this repositorie is useful, a simple star should be the best affirmation. 😊
+If you find this repository is useful, a simple star should be the best affirmation. 😊

 Feel free to share this list with others!